Intrinsic Heisenberg-type lower bounds on spacelike hypersurfaces in general relativity: Introduction

+among all normalized wave functions $\psi\in H^1_0(\Omega)$.
+Thus strict localization to $\Omega$ enforces a nonzero kinetic-energy floor set by $\lambda_1$.
+Since the geometric momentum variance defined in Section~\ref{sec:var} is directly related to this kinetic energy, $\lambda_1$ emerges as the intrinsic spectral invariant that fixes the minimal momentum uncertainty compatible with localization to~$\Omega$.

+To connect this principle to general relativity, we apply it to geodesic balls on Cauchy slices.
+Let $(\Sigma,h)$ be a spacelike hypersurface in a curved spacetime and $B_\Sigma(p,r)$ the $h$-geodesic ball of proper radius $r$ around a point $p\in\Sigma$.
+For states that are strictly localized to $B_\Sigma(p,r)$ with Dirichlet data, we prove the intrinsic lower bound

-where $\sigma_{p}(\psi)$ denotes the momentum standard deviation (Theorem\,\ref{thm:main}).
-The estimate is \emph{coordinate- and foliation-invariant}: it depends only on the induced Riemannian data of the slice and is manifestly insensitive to lapse, shift, and extrinsic curvature.
-Of course, replacing $\Sigma$ by a different slice -- e.g.\ at a different time or in a different foliation -- will in general change the geometry of $B_\Sigma(p,r)$ and hence the numerical value of $\lambda_1(B_\Sigma(p,r);h)$; what is invariant is the geometric \emph{form} of the bound on each slice.
-In particular, the variance decomposition \eqref{eq:VarE2} and the kinetic-energy window
+where $\lambda_1(B_\Sigma;h)$ is the first Dirichlet eigenvalue of the Laplace--Beltrami operator $-\Delta_h$ on the ball, and $\sigma_p$ is the corresponding geometric momentum standard deviation (Theorem~\ref{thm:main}).
+The estimate is \emph{intrinsic}: it depends only on the induced Riemannian metric $h$ on the slice and is manifestly insensitive to the lapse, the shift, and the extrinsic curvature.
+Passing to a different slice (at a different time or in a different foliation) generally changes the geometry of $B_\Sigma(p,r)$ and hence the numerical value of $\lambda_1$, but the geometric form of the bound is the same on each slice.

+The variance decomposition derived in Section~\ref{sec:var} makes this connection between geometry and uncertainty more transparent.
+Writing $\psi = |\psi| e^{i\varphi}$ one obtains a kinetic-energy window

-cf.\,\eqref{eq:chain}, separate the geometric contribution carried by \(|\psi|\) from the fluctuations of the phase gradient in an orthonormal frame.
-Operationally, this gives a clean bridge between spectral geometry on \((\Sigma,h)\) and momentum uncertainty defined by canonical commutators on the slice.
-Unlike Generalized Uncertainty Principles that postulate modified commutators, our result remains within standard quantum mechanics on curved backgrounds.
-The geometric potential $V$ introduced below is crucial to maintain general covariance, ensuring the bound does not depend on the choice of frame.
+which separates the contribution coming from the modulus $|\psi|$ from the fluctuations of the phase gradient in an orthonormal frame.
+Operationally, this provides a clean bridge between spectral geometry on $(\Sigma,h)$ and the momentum uncertainty defined by the canonical commutator algebra on the slice.
+In contrast to GUP models that postulate modified commutation relations, our construction stays within standard quantum mechanics on a fixed curved background; all “new physics’’ is carried by the geometry of the localization region.